-Brent Elson is Senior Manager with KPMG’s Financial Institutions Audit practice.
+Brent Elson is Partner with KPMG’s Financial Institutions Audit practice.
 He has been with KPMG since 2000 and spent time in both Dublin, Ireland and London, UK.
 He leads the audit engagements of number of large banking and other financial services clients in the GTA.
 He is a member of the Canadian Institute of Chartered Accountants and the Institute of Chartered Accountants of Ontario, and has a Masters of Accounting from the University of Waterloo.

 Bio coming soon!